david-rockwood/fimpad/README.md

 ## Overview

 FIMpad is an AI sandbox and a text editor.
 The text editor is the interface to the LLM.
 AI workflows live in regular text files, and sessions can be saved to and resumed from a text file.
 You can do fill-in-the-middle (FIM) generation at any point in a text file.
-Fill-in-the-middle generation is a versatile, powerful, and quick way to help with story writing and coding, among many other things.
+FIM generation is a versatile, powerful, and quick way to help with story writing and coding, among many other things.

 ## The server